Find a Lender-Approved Local Conveyancer in Dyserth

 Recently asked questions about conveyancing in Dyserth

-Me and my brother have a terraced Edwardian house in Dyserth.
-Conveyancing lawyer represented me and Chelsea Building Society.
-I happened to do a free search for it on the Land Registry database and there are two entries: one for freehold, the second leasehold under the exact same property.
-I thought I was buying a freehold how can I check?
+My wife and I have a 4 bedroom Edwardian house in Dyserth.
+Conveyancing solicitor represented me and Britannia.
+I happened to do a free search for it on the Land Registry database and there are a couple of entries: one for freehold, the second leasehold under the exact same property.
+Is it worth asking Britannia to clarify?

-You need to review the Freehold register you have again and check the Charges Register for mention of a lease.
-The best way to be sure that you are also the registered owner of the leasehold and freehold title as well is to check (£3).
-It is not completely unheard of in Dyserth and other locations in the country and poses no real issues for owners other than when they remortgage they have to account for both freehold and leasehold interests when dealing with lenders.
-You can also check the position with your conveyancing solicitor who conducted the work.
+You need to review the Freehold register you have again and check the Charges Register as there may be mention of a lease.
+The best way to be sure that you are also the registered proprietor of the leasehold and freehold title as well is to check (£3).
+It is not completely unheard of in Dyserth and other areas of the country and poses no real issues for owners other than when they buy they have to account for both freehold and leasehold interests when dealing with lenders.
+You can also check the situation with your conveyancing lawyer who conducted the conveyancing.

 Last updated